OpenNebula/docs/source/management_and_operations/capacity_planning/overcommitment.rst

 |                        | from the TOTAL MEM.
 See :ref:`scheduler <schg_limit>`.                   |
 +------------------------+--------------------------------------------------------------------------+

-.. important:: These values can be negative, in that case you'll be actually increasing the overall capacity so overcommiting host capacity.
+.. important:: These values can be negative, in that case you'll be actually increasing the overall capacity so overcommitting host capacity.

 The above values can be absolute, for example ``RESERVED_MEM=-10240`` will add 1GB of memory to the Host.
 Or they can be expressed in percentage, for example ``RESERVED_MEM=-10%`` will increase the memory of the host by a 10%.